premieroctet/openchakra/README.md

 ### Components panel

 Drag any component from the left hand panel into this editor.
 Then start interacting with them.
 You can drag a preset: it's a group of components (like Alert).
-Just drop a preset to easily setup a complexe component!
+Just drop a preset to easily setup a complex component!

 ### Inspector

 **Update props & style**

-On the right hand side, you can find the inspectror panel.
+On the right hand-side, you can find the inspectror panel.
 You will find the tools to edit the component's props and style.

-**Delete, reset and read doc**
+**Delete, reset and documentation**

-Reach the yellow bar on the top to delete, reset and access the Chakra doc of each component.
+Reach the yellow bar on the top to delete, reset and access the Chakra documentation of each component.

 **Sort components**